hacksu/vue-tutorial/README.md

-# Vue Tutorial 🖖
+# 🖖Vue Tutorial 🖖
 A crash course on how to start your first Vue project!

-## Overview - What is VueJS?
-What are we making?
+## 🤔 Overview - What is VueJS?
+What are we making? 🤔

 VueJS is a framework to build big, powerful websites.
 You can actually learn Vue from its [website](https://vuejs.org/), which has great documentation and examples!